Julius Cassirer: Positions

 Cassirer belonged to the Berlin Chamber of Commerce, the Commission for Customs, Tax and Trade Issues, the Commissions for Legal and Traffic Issues, the Stock Exchange Board and, from 1904 to 1908, he served as a commercial judge.
 In 1910, he donated to the city of Charlottenburg the Swan Chick Fountain made by August Gaul in 1908, which is located at Kurfürstendamm 61.
 In 1914 he was appointed a Royal Commercial Councillor.

 Art collector

 Artworks that Cassirer owned included Rue Saint-Honoré, dans l'après-midi.
 Effet de pluie, a 1897 oil painting by Camille Pissarro.
 When Cassirer died in 1924, the painting was inherited by his son Fritz Cassirer and then by Fritz's wife Lilly.
 When the Nazis came to power, Cassirer's daughter-in-law Lilly was persecuted by the Nazis because she was Jewish, and forced to relinquish the painting.

+Lilly Cassirer demanded from Germany a restitution of the painting in the 1950s, when she was an American resident.
+Her request was heard and in 1958 she received a compensation of DM 120,000, the market value at that time of the work.

 In 2005, Cassirer's great-grandson Claude Cassirer and other heirs filed a restitution claim against Thyssen-Bornemisza Collection Foundation in Spain.
 The lawsuit Cassirer v Thyssen-Bornemisza Collection Foundation is still ongoing, and most recently the object of a decision by the Supreme Court of the United States of America.